Re-Enter Nature

 Re-Enter Nature began when I returned to paintings that were already finished.

-Several landscapes in my studio had been framed, exhibited, and considered complete.
+Several landscapes had been framed, exhibited, considered complete.
 Months later — sometimes more than a year — I felt an impulse to reopen them.
-Instead of beginning new works, I followed that pull and allowed the paintings to evolve through accumulated layers.
+I followed that pull and allowed the paintings to evolve through accumulated layers.

-The title Re-Enter Nature reflects both this studio process and the larger inquiry behind the work.
-I was literally re-entering finished paintings, but the process gradually revealed a deeper question: what might it mean for us to re-enter a relationship with nature that recognizes humans as part of the same living system rather than separate from it?
+The title reflects both the studio process and the larger inquiry.
+I was literally re-entering finished paintings — but the process gradually revealed a deeper question: what might it mean to re-enter a relationship with nature that recognizes humans as part of the same living system?

-As the process unfolded, three forces began shaping the work.
+As the process unfolded, three elements emerged as shaping the work.

 Time

 Months often passed between each return to a painting.
 That distance created the conditions to see differently.
-What once felt resolved could become the foundation for something new.
+What once felt resolved, over time, and with new eyes, could be seen as the foundation for something new.

 Layering

-Handmade paper was layered, folded, and sometimes reopened later, creating dimensional pockets within the work.
-These layers altered how light moved across the painting and how the materials related to one another.
+These dimensional, light sensitive, and textured layers alter how light moves across the painting and how the materials relate to one another.

 Material Intelligence